GrahamMThomas/TheLEDPiano/README.md

 5. Open synthesia and make sure they are connected
 - Set Key light to "Finger-Based" channel
+- Uncheck all boxes under "Use this device for:" section

 6. Get Device names and add to `config.yaml`
 ```sh